qqliu/batch-dynamic-kcore-decomposition/README.md

 This repository contains code for our parallel batch-dynamic k-core decomposition algorithms.
-Our code for our parallel batch-dynamic data structures uses the structure of the [Graph-Based Benchmark Suite (GBBS)](https://github.com/ParAlg/gbbs).
+Our code for our parallel batch-dynamic data structures uses the framework of the [Graph-Based Benchmark Suite (GBBS)](https://github.com/ParAlg/gbbs).
 The `gbbs-dynamic-k-core/benchmarks/EdgeOrientation/` directory [EdgeOrientation Directory Link](https://github.com/qqliu/batch-dynamic-kcore-decomposition/tree/master/gbbs-dynamic-k-core/benchmarks/EdgeOrientation) contains all relevant information to our k-core decomposition algorithms, including how to run the experiments from our paper, while the README within `gbbs-dynamic-k-core' explains details about GBBS overall, notably